Gabinou/tnecs/readme.md

 # tnecs (Tiny nECS)

 Tiny C99 Entity-Component-System (ECS) library.
-Originally developed for use in a game I am developping: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
+Originally created for use in a game I am developping: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
 Title pending.
 ECSs are an alternative way to organize data and functions to Object-Oriented programming (OOP).

-* OOP: Objects/Classes contain data and methods, children objects inherit from parents...
+* OOP: Objects/Classes contain data and methods.
+Methods act on objects.
+Children classes inherit methods and datas from parents.

 * ECS: Components are purely data.
 Any number of components can be attached to an entity.